Cheery22487/nocl-photodissociation/README.md

 ### Output

-The program will output the photodissociation spectrum of NOCl, providing a visualization of the frequency distribution resulting from the overlap of the wave functions during time propagation.
+The program will output the photodissociation spectrum data for NOCl as well as the overlap data during the time propagation.
+This spectrum data in "spectrum.txt" can be visualized using any plotting software.

 ## Requirements